Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 This example uses a total of four threads, them `main()` user thread and three additional threads created on the block.
 Each thread created on these lines is executed as an asynchronous task.
 By asynchronous, it's meant that the thread executing the `main()` method does not wait for the results of each newly created thread before continuing.
 The opposite of this behavior is a synchronous task in which the program waits (or blocks) for the thread to finish executing before moving on to the next line.
 The vast majority of method calls used in this book have been synchronous up until now.

-While the order of thread execution once the threads have benen started is indeterminate, the order within a single thread is still linear.
+While the order of thread execution once the threads have been started is indeterminate, the order within a single thread is still linear.
 In particular, the for loop in PrintData is still ordered.
 Also, `begin` appears before `end` in the main() method.

 You can call `run()` instead of `start()`, but be careful using `run()`.
 Calling `run()` on a Thread or a Runnable does not actually start a new thread.
 While the following code snippets will compile, none will actually execute a task on a separate thread: